 … Symbols of the Army of the Potomac

-At Gettysburg, each infantry corps carried a unique battle flag.
+At Gettysburg, each infantry corps flew a unique battle flag.
 The symbols on the flag identified the corps and helped with the coordination of battlefield movements.
 Notably, many monuments at Gettysburg National Military Park contain those same symbols.
 For the student of the Battle of Gettysburg, the symbols are help to “decode” what happened where and who was involved.

-Although it is rare to see color coding on Gettysburg monuments, the colors associated with division flags appear on some monuments:
+Side note: Although it is rare to see color coding on Gettysburg monuments, the colors associated with division flags appear on some monuments:

 - Red represents the 1st division of a corps.